Sustainable living

 “If no one takes action, many, even most, of these will end up in landfill.”

-Recycling bikes can make financial sense
+Recycling bikes makes financial and environmental sense

 The key lies in unlocking the value of the materials used in the bikes, not just refurbishing the bikes for resale.

-Revolve Recycling restore and sell around 20% of the bikes they collect.
+Revolve ReCYCLING restore and sell around 20% of the bikes they collect.
 Photo: Chris Southwood / City of Sydney

-Revolve Recycling restore and sell around 20% of the bikes they collect.
+Revolve ReCYCLING restore and sell around 20% of the bikes they collect.
 Photo: Chris Southwood / City of Sydney

 “We don’t say no to any bike, we take them all.”
-Bikes which are too far gone to be refurbished are stripped down and the materials sold.

 “Once we have the bikes, we triage them with our bike mechanics.
 Roughly 20% of the bikes that are donated, we consider good enough to redeploy, to be sold.”
-Some bikes might have useful parts removed.
-These are used to repair other bikes for sale.

 Just about every part of a bike can be recycled - steel, rubber, aluminum, plastic.
 Photo: Chris Southwood / City of Sydney